 How To Flatten A Bumpy Lawn; Why Is My Lawn Bumpy?

 Lawns can be bumpy for any number of reasons, and learning what these reasons might be is key to removing the issue altogether.
 Whatever the underlying problem might be, it’s important to identify it early on, so that the appropriate steps can be made to prevent it from happening again in the future.
-Problems with draining and water damage can often be the cause of having a bumpy lawn or having certain dips in your grass.
+Problems with draining and water damage can often be the cause of having a bumpy lawn or visible dips in your grass.
 Whether there are broken water pipes buried beneath the surface that are causing draining issues or not, something like this could be playing a huge factor as to why your lawn isn’t looking quite as you’d have hoped.

 Water sprinkler systems have also been known to play a part in making people’s lawns look bumpy and uneven, and can often be a recurring culprit when it comes to erosion and lawn damage.
 Ensuring that your sprinkler systems are working as they’re meant to, with nozzles unclogged and sprinkler heights being set to the appropriate level for your lawn, is an essential step towards minimising the damaging effects on your garden.